in Plant-based Innovation and the future of food.

 Proteins can be produced using microbial fermentation and cultivated meat can be grown outside of animals using only trace amounts of animal cells.
 Both of these innovative technologies utilize plant-based carbohydrates as a source for growing these alternative proteins.
 These foods are made with far less antibiotics, land, and water and comprise only traces of cells such that end products are animal-free.

-Material innovations replace leather and animal products using plants and other substances.
+Material innovations and technologies replace leather and animal products using plants and other substances for sustainable production.

 AgTech innovations, such as vertical farming and greenhouses, pave the way for more plant food to be locally sourced, while also saving on transportation, water use, and manure.